MITRECND/picaboo/README.md

   * Valid shellcode (your argument is the offset from which execution begins)
 * Memory allocation or permission modification is made using one of the hooked Windows functions.
   * `PAGE_EXECUTE_READWRITE` permissions for the allocated region are requested.
+* There are no dependancies on a parent process required by the target.

 Depending on the functionality of the target, you may end up with a partially decrypted loader, or perhaps a small stub of shellcode that unwinds more code later.
 At a minimum you know the region dumped was marked for execution AND an attempt was made to do so.